-At 31 December 2020, Lonmin Medical Services (a division of Western Platinum (Pty) Limited) was not accredited with the Council for Medical Schemes.
+At 31 December 2021, Lonmin Medical Services (a division of Western Platinum (Pty) Limited) was not accredited with the Council for Medical Schemes.

 As part of a mining industry initiative, the Council for Medical Schemes has been approached on the matter of accreditation of mine medical facilities as managed care organisations.
-This matter is on record with the Council for Medical Schemes.
+The Trustees have not identified any other material events after the reporting date.